 One of DC's largest spectator events, the energy-filled parade runs for 10 blocks along iconic Constitution Avenue.
 Giant colorful balloons, elaborate floats, marching bands from across the country, celebrity entertainers, and performers burst down the parade route in a grand spectacle of music and showmanship.

-Penn.
-Ave, NW (between 3rd and 7th Streets, NW)
+Pennsylvania Avenue NW (between 3rd and 7th Streets NW)

-The Sakura Matsuri –Japanese Street Festival is the largest one-day celebration of Japanese culture in the U.S. with over 50 cultural groups, vendors and food booths, and over 30 hours of performances on 4 stages
+The Sakura Matsuri –Japanese Street Festival is the largest one-day celebration of Japanese culture in the US with more than 50 cultural groups, vendors and food booths, and over 30 hours of performances on four stages.

-The National Park Service and 11th Street Bridge Park will present the third annual Anacostia River Festival on Sunday, April 5.
-Held in Anacostia Park, celebrating its centennial in 2018 and steps away from the future 11th Street Bridge Park, this free festival is a premier event of the National Cherry Blossom Festival.
+The National Park Service and 11th Street Bridge Park will present the Anacostia River Festival on Sunday, April 10.
+Held in Anacostia Park and steps away from the future 11th Street Bridge Park, this free festival is a premier event of the National Cherry Blossom Festival.